DasLab/KaggleRibonanza/README.md

 * Both of these options also provide examples for calling inference functions from your own code.
 The simplest method is to `from src.models.<model> import infer` and then call `infer(<sequence_or_sequences>)`, however with more significant usage you may also want to set up feature precomputation and caching, adjust batch sizes, etc.

+> [!TIP]
+> By default, batch sizes used for models are optimized for an 8GB GPU and sequences up to length 457.
+If you have more GPU memory or shorter maximum sequence lengths, you may want to increase the batch size to run inference for more sequences at once.
+If you have longer sequences or a smaller GPU, you conevrsely may need to reduce the batch size.

 ## Differences From Original Models
 There are some situations where the models are not identical to the original code used for the competition or otherwise